justas-d/just-json/README.md

 # Just Json
 Just write/read json data to a file stream.

-* ASCII only.
+* 1 byte chars only.
+No unicode.
 * Strings are escaped.
 * Leans on FILE *
-* No explicit allocations.
+* No allocations (except for if the cstdlib decides to allocate)
 * No formatting or indentation.

 See files for usage and documentation.